Skip to content

 No ministerial briefings, no escalation to OAG/Ombudsman, no internal risk memos since 2022.

-IR3 confirmed total silence; ER3 filed.
+IR3 confirmed total silence; ER3 has now entered the OIC queue.

 FOI5 → Ministerial Oversight Vacuum

-Ombudsman (Sept 2025)
+Ombudsman (Sept–Oct 2025)

 Formally refused jurisdiction over OIC delays, completing the oversight deadlock.